-- (1) Privacy.
+(1) Privacy.
 Vehicle Code Section 23158(e) provides that, "If the test given under Section 23157 is a chemical test of urine, the person tested shall be given such privacy in the taking of the urine specimen as will insure the accuracy of the specimen and, at the same time, maintain the dignity of the individual involved."
 In weighing the interest of "accuracy of the specimen" against that of "dignity of the individual" the court, without considering maximum or minimum limits of privacy, held in essence that an intrusion into an accused's privacy, not greater than that usually experienced in a public restroom, complies with the statute.
-Subjects providing a sample should be observed by an officer of the same search or follow specific agency policy. - (2) Two urine samples.
-Inability to complete the urine test has been raised with respect to the practice of requiring the accused to void his bladder and then taking a second sample no less than 20 minutes later.
-This requirement has been approved and it has been held that the statute has not been satisfied with respect to completion of the test unless both samples are given.
+Subjects providing a sample should be observed by an officer of the same sex or follow specific agency policy.

+(2) Inability to complete the urine test has been raised with respect to the practice of requiring the accused to void his bladder and then taking a sample no less than 20 minutes later.
+Failure to produce this sample after the 20 minutes have elapsed is also considered a refusal.